Wiliam Marcílio

-Wiliam Moreira da Silva Marcílio (born 31 August 1996), is a Brazilian professional footballer who plays as an attacking midfielder for Super League club Persib Bandung.
+Wiliam Moreira da Silva Marcílio (born 31 August 1996), is a Brazilian professional footballer who plays as an attacking midfielder for Chungnam Asan FC.

 Club career

 Born in Rio de Janeiro, Brazil, Marcílio started off career in the Brazilian club Nova Iguaçu.
 Then, he decided to go abroad for the first time to Ukraine with joined Metalist 1925 Kharkiv in 2018.

 In November 2021, he joined América de Natal on a free transfer.
 Marcílio signed a contract with Retrô for the 2023 campaign.

 Naxxar Lions

 On 13 April 2023, Marcílio signed a contract with Maltese club, Naxxar Lions.
 He made his league debut for Naxxar Lions in a 5–1 lose against Marsaxlokk on 16 September 2023.
 On 5 November 2023, he scored his first goal for Naxxar Lions with scored a brace in a 1–2 away win against Balzan.

 Arema

 On 1 July 2024, he was signed for Arema and played in Liga 1 in 2024–2025 season.
 Marcílio made his Arema debut in a pre-season 2024 Piala Presiden, coming as a substitutes in second half for Julián Guevara in a 1–0 win against Bali United.
 On 26 July 2024, he scored his first goal for Arema, as they win 5–0 against Madura United and led Arema to the semifinals of the 2024 Piala Presiden.
 He brought Arema back to win the Piala Presiden for the fourth time, for him, he has felt the title with Arema for the first time.
 Marcílio made his league debut on 12 August 2024, coming on as a starter, in a 0–0 draw against Dewa United.
 On 19 October 2024, he scored his first league goal for Arema with scored a brace in a 3–1 home win against Malut United.
 Marcílio was named player of the month for October and November 2024.
-On 1 May 2025, it's announced Arema officially didn't extend Marcilio's contract, he contributed with 19 league appearances and 5 goals during with Arema for 2024–25 season.
+In May 2025, Arema announced it would not extend Marcilio's contract.
+During the 2024–25 season he made 19 league appearances for Arema, scoring 5 goals.